NathStevo97/certifications-notes/hashicorp/terraform/02_Working-With-Configurations/02_Referencing-Cross-Account-Attributes.md

 - As suggested previously, when creating resources, one should be able to use attributes and outputs to allow automatic configuration
 - Examples follow:
   - Creating an Elastic IP and assigning it to an AWS EC2 Instance.
-    - Creating an Elastic IP and assignign it to a Security Group for whitelisting
+  - Creating an Elastic IP and assigning it to a Security Group for whitelisting

 ## 2.2.1 - EIP Association to EC2 Instance